Applications for September 2021

 Early Years Classroom – A mixed classroom for September 2020

-From September 2020, we will be combining Nursery and Reception and will have a new Early Years classroom.
-An Early Years classroom, combining Nursery and Reception children, allows for high quality interactions between peers.
-It allows for the development of the prime areas, increased levels of well-being, self-regulation, independence and resilience.
+In September 2020, we opened an Early Years classroom which combines our Nursery and Reception intake.
+This supports high quality interactions between peers and allows for development of the prime areas, increased levels of well-being, self-regulation, independence and resilience.
 For Reception children, the mixed age group supports their personal, social and emotional development, their understanding of compassion, empathy, co-operation, patience and teamwork, as well as developing their language and explanation skills.
 Reception children will also have opportunities to become models for their younger peers, which in turn will develop their confidence.

 At De Beauvoir Primary we follow Hackney Learning Trust’s Admissions Criteria